silvacms/documentation/source/contents/base.rst

    *Content factory*
-     A content factory is a function that create a new Zope 2 content in Zope 2, and add it to the container specified in parameter.
+     A content factory is a function that create a new Zope 2 content in Zope 2,and add it to the container specified in parameter.

 You can override this default factory with your own function in order to customize the creation of the content.
 You have some responsibilities if you do so, like triggering some :term:`Zope event`.
-For example you can customize the creation of the blog content:
+For example you can customize the creation of the blog
+content:

 .. code-block:: python